rndsrc/rndsrc.github.io/bio.md

 [publication](https://ui.adsabs.harvard.edu/abs/2022ApJ...930L..16A/abstract)
 of the computational and theoretical modeling/interpretation of our black hole, Sgr A*.
-Professor Chan created EHT's computational and data processing infrastructure and continues to lead it to this day, along with EHT's Software and Data Compatibility Working Group.
+Dr. Chan created EHT's computational and data processing infrastructure and continues to lead it to this day, along with EHT's Software and Data Compatibility Working Group.
 He is a Senior Investigator of